777arc/textbook/content/sampling.rst

 See <here> for a nice guide about the difference between power and energy in the context of wireless comms and SDR.

 Here is a very useful trick for calculating the average power of a sampled signal.
-If your signal has (roughly) zero mean, which is usually the case in SDR (we will see why later), then the signal power can be found by simplying taking the variance of the samples, e.g.:
+If your signal has (roughly) zero mean, which is usually the case in SDR (we will see why later), then the signal power can be found by simply taking the variance of the samples, e.g.:

 .. code-block:: python